Pylons/pyramid_debugtoolbar/docs/index.rst

 Before writing the panel, you should understand how pyramid_debugtoolbar interacts with your application in it's two phase process.

-pyramid_debugtoolbar wraps every request within a pyramid "tween" via `toolbar_tween_factory`.
+pyramid_debugtoolbar wraps every request within a Pyramid "tween" via `toolbar_tween_factory`.
 This tween allows the toolbar to record data during the original request (Phase 1) and 'injects' a link to the toolbar interface into the rendered Pyramid web pages.
+The data is displayed during a secondary request to the toolbar (Phase 2).

 Phase 1 - The original request

-When pyramid_debugtoolbar is enabled, it starts tracking data on the original request.
+When pyramid_debugtoolbar is enabled, it can start tracking data on the original request.
 This involves calling the following panel methods in-band with the original request: